Pfc. Melvin Emil Buggs

 Pfc.
 Melvin E. Buggs was the

-was born on September 11, 1919.
+born on September 11, 1919.
 Along with his

 South Academy Street in Janesville,

-In April, 1940, Melvin and his brother, Lester, joined the Wisconsin National Guard's 32nd Tank Company housed in an armory in Janesville.
+In April 1940, Melvin and his brother, Lester, joined the Wisconsin National Guard's 32nd Tank Company housed in an armory in Janesville.
 Their cousin, Wayne, was also a member of the tank company.
 Six months later, Melvin and the other members of the company were called to federal service as members of A Company, 192nd Tank Battalion.

 At Fort Knox, Kentucky, the battalion members

 learned how to run the equipment used by the

 transferred to Headquarters Company when the